 Among the string of high-stress weddings I’ve shot, I’ve also had the privilege of taking photos at weddings where a lot more time is given to the couple and their loved ones to simply take it slow, enjoy each other’s company, and soak up every minute of that special day together.

-Guests and family members who have little worry about what’s next on the agenda are a joy to photograph because their relaxed demeanour, genuine eye contact, and happy expressions really make the best shots.
+Guests and family members who have little worry about what’s next on the agenda are a joy to photograph because their relaxed demeanour, unforgettable props such as wedding hashatags, genuine eye contact, and happy expressions really make the best shots.

 Years later, when the wedded couple looks back at their photos, they’ll have the best memories not because they checked everything off their dream-wedding bucket list but because they were truly living in the present, with all their favourite people.